2019 Malta political crisis: Lawrence Cutajar

 Lawrence Cutajar was responsible for the investigation in the assassination case of Caruana as commissioner of the Malta Police Force.
 Muscat had always refused to remove Cutajar.
 Cutajar resigned at the request of the new prime Minister Robert Abela.
 On the day of his resignation as commissioner, 17 January 2020, Cutajar signed a contract to become a part time consultant with the Home Affairs Ministry at a salary of €31,040 p.a., compared to his previous full time salary of €37,946 as police commissioner.
 The consultancy contract was terminated in June 2020 after revelations in court.
 In June 2020, Angelo Gafà was appointed to replace Cutejar.

 Chris Cardona

-In January 2017 Caruana Galizia accused Chris Cardona, an MP, Minister for the Economy, Investment and Small Business and Deputy Leader of the Labour Party that he visited a brothel with his aide Joe Gerada, while in Germany on official government business.
-Both Cardona and Gerada denied the claims and instituted libel suits, which were thrown out of court when Carauna Galizia was killed.
+In January 2017, Caruana Galizia accused Chris Cardona, an MP, Minister for the Economy, Investment and Small Business and Deputy Leader of the Labour Party that he visited a brothel with his aide Joe Gerada, while in Germany on official government business.
+Both Cardona and Gerada denied the claims and instituted libel suits, which were thrown out of court when Caruana Galizia was killed.
 Journalists in 2018 provided a possible link with the Degiorgio brothers, and in November 2019 a letter purportedly from Schembri was passed to Fenech which may have been an attempt to frame Cardona for the murder of Caruana Galizia.

 In January 2020 he lost his Ministerial position, resigned as an MP in April and was removed as Labour deputy leader in June 2020.